abhisheky1806/Music-Store-Data-Analysis/readme.md

 ## Contributing

-Contributions to this project are welcome.
-If you have suggestions for improvements or find any issues, feel free to open a pull request or submit an issue in the repository.
+Feel free to contribute in this project.
+If you have any scope of improvements or find any issues, feel free to open a pull request or submit an issue in the repository.